tleemann/identifiable_concepts/README.md

 ## Experiments with Disentanglement Models (Section 4.2, Section 4.3)

 ### Training models
-To train the models that we used in our work, we provide scripts in the folder ``scripts``.
-For training the models with two correlated factors in Section 4.2, we provide four scripts named ```3dshapes_hypersearch<ModelArchitecture>_fact.sh```.
+To train the models that we used in our work in Section 4.2 and 4.3, we provide scripts in the folder ``scripts``.
+First, we train the models with correlated factors in four scripts named ```3dshapes_hypersearch<ModelArchitecture>_fact.sh```.
 For example, they can be called as follows:
 ```
-export OUTPUT="."; export DSET_PATH="datasets/Disentanglement"; ./scripts/3dshapes_hypersearchBetaVAE_fact.sh 4 0.7 1 0 0
+export OUTPUT="."; export DSET_PATH="datasets/Disentanglement"; ./scripts/3dshapes_hypersearchBetaVAE_fact.sh 4 0 pair 0.7 1 0 0
 ```

 The first part of the command sets the corresponding environment variables to store the output and to read the datasets respectively.

-The five arguments to the script are
+The seven arguments to the script are
-* The hyperparameter value.
+* The hyperparameter value of the method.
 See Table 4 in the appendix of our paper for details.
+* A suffix that is appended to the output file to indicate the run number during multiple executions of the script (could be 0, 1, 2, ... or A, B, C, ...)
+* Which correlation to use: `normal_distr` for a normal distribution and `pair` for correlating just two factors
 * The correlation strength.
 We use the values 0.2, 0.4 (in the main paper), 0.7 and inf.
+Note that for `pair`, lower means more correlated and inf means uncorrelated, whereas for `normal_distr`, 0 means uncorrelated and 1 means fully correlated.
-* The index of the first correlated factor
+* In case of `pair`: The index of the first correlated factor
-* The index of the second correlated factor.
+* In case of `pair`: The index of the second correlated factor.
 We use the combintations (1, 0 = floor, background / 5, 0 = orientation, background / 3, 5 = size, orientation) on 3dshapes.
-* A suffix that is appended to the output file to indicate the run number during multiple executions of the script (could be 0, 1, 2, ... or A, B, C, ...)
+* In case of `normal_distr`: how many pairwise correlations to add to the covariance matrix (0 to 15).
+Note that for some combinations, the correlation strength is lowered automatically until the covariance matrix is positive definite.
+The script will log this.

 ### Running the post-hoc concept discovery IMA/DMA